Einstein's unsuccessful investigations: Minkowski's work

+General relativity and cosmology

 Black holes

 Einstein denied several times that black holes could form.
 In 1939 he published a paper that argues that a star collapsing would spin faster and faster, spinning at the speed of light with infinite energy well before the point where it is about to collapse into a Schwarzchild singularity, or black hole.

 Einstein's argument itself only shows that stable spinning objects have to spin faster and faster to stay stable before the point where they collapse.
 But it is well understood today (and was understood well by some even then) that collapse cannot happen through stationary states the way Einstein imagined.
 Nevertheless, the extent to which the models of black holes in classical general relativity correspond to physical reality remains unclear, and in particular the implications of the central singularity implicit in these models are still not understood.

 Closely related to his rejection of black holes, Einstein believed that the exclusion of singularities might restrict the class of solutions of the field equations so as to force solutions compatible with quantum mechanics, but no such theory has ever been found.